Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

 The Cold 1D gain parameter is defined in Eq.~(\ref{eq:rho1d}).
-While this definition was made arbitrarily, we show later on in Section~\ref{sec:dispersion} that in the 1D limit with no detuning or spread in energy or undulator parameter, $\rho$ as defined in terms of the power gain length in Eq.~(\ref{eq:gainlength}) reduces to $\rho_0$ as defined in Eq.~(\ref{eq:rho1d}).
-Unlike in the FEL, $\rho_0$ has no dependence on lasing wavelength or bunch size and only a very weak dependence on $K_r$ (although $\rho$ becomes very small for $K_r \lesssim 2$ due to the corresponding increase in diffraction).
+While this definition was made arbitrarily, we show later on in Section~\ref{sec:dispersion} that in the 1D limit with no detuning or spread in energy or undulator parameter and for $h = 1$, $\rho$ as defined in terms of the power gain length in Eq.~(\ref{eq:gainlength}) reduces to $\rho_0$ as defined in Eq.~(\ref{eq:rho1d}).
+Unlike in the FEL, $\rho_0$ has no dependence on lasing wavelength or bunch size and only a very weak dependence on $K_r$ (although $\rho$ which unlike $\rho_0$ includes effects of diffraction becomes very small for $K_r \lesssim 2$ due to the corresponding increase in diffraction).
 There is also no dependence of $\rho_0$ on plasma density.
+Very high values of $\rho_0$ can be achieved in the ICL, as compared to the FEL.
+If we consider, for example, the parameters of the LPA-driven XUV FEL demonstrated in Wang {\it et al.} \cite{wang2021} ($K = 1.41$, $\gamma m_e c^2 = 490 \; \mathrm{MeV}$, $I = 5.7 \; \mathrm{kA}$, $\sigma_x = 50 \; \mathrm{\mu m}$, $\sigma_y = 70 \; \mathrm{\mu m}$, $\lambda_u = 25 \; \mathrm{mm}$), $\rho_{0, \mathrm{ICL}} = 0.023$ while $\rho_{0, \mathrm{FEL}} = 0.0054$.
+For slightly longer wavelengths where $\gamma$ is typically low, it could be possible to reach regimes where $\rho$ becomes close enough to unity where the physics of the instability begins to deviate from our theoretical results, which assume $\rho \ll 1$, although this regime is beyond the scope of this paper.